oracle-devrel/chris-blogs/HowTo/PiCamera2/PiCamera2.md

 # Cloud Setup

-1. Follow the steps [here](https://medium.com/@chrisbensen/create-a-simple-python-web-server-on-oci-1d3634a1d7c2) for adding port 8100 to the security list:
+1. At this point you have a compute instance that exposes port 80 for a web server.
+We also need to open up port 8100 for the incoming camera stream.
+Follow the steps [here](https://medium.com/@chrisbensen/create-a-simple-python-web-server-on-oci-1d3634a1d7c2) for adding port 8100 to the security list:

 1. Then run the following commands to open up port 8100: